 The MSc Strategic Leadership is an innovative Masters course that caters for the educational needs of those in, or aspiring to be in leadership roles, with a distinct focus on leadership in challenging arenas.
-Available to study on a part time or full time basis, this postgraduate qualification will develop effective, dynamic and creative leaders, as well as critical thinking practitioners who have the ability, knowledge and practical skills to influence at a local and strategic level.
+Available to study on a part time or full time basis, this postgraduate qualification will develop effective, dynamic and creative leaders, in health and social care, as well as critical thinking practitioners who have the ability, knowledge and practical skills to influence at a local and strategic level.
 With this in mind, it includes one module on the 7 Questions, a decision-making tool widely used within the British Armed Forces to formulate a plan.

 This course is subject to validation.

 This module is a critical review of practices involved in the formulation and implementation of strategy.
 This module, however, takes the discussion of strategy formulation and implementation beyond a simplistic application and considers the social systems that inform and enable effective decision-making.

 To develop learners’ understanding of the historical underpinnings and core areas of psychology relevant to application in working environments.

 Leaders and Followers: Contemporary Critical Perspectives in Practice (20)

 Often people are placed in leadership roles and inherently believe that their teams will follow them due to their title and not the substance of their character.
 Leadership is as much about being the person that people want to follow as it is about knowing where the team is headed.

 To develop knowledge and skills for effective coaching in support of executive leadership and management development.